FlashpointBlack/viralvalor/cursornotes/03_Frontend_Roadblocks_Refactor/M1_EducatorPanel_Refactoring.md

             - Encounter data is fetched and cached as expected.
             - `PreviewPane.js` updates correctly based on `currentEncounter` and presentation state.
             - No console errors related to scenario/encounter functionality.
-- Overall Acceptance tests for step-4.3:
+- Overall Acceptance tests for step-4.3: **DONE**
-    - Scenario/encounter state and navigation logic are managed by the custom hook(s).
+    - Scenario/encounter related state and logic are fully managed by the `useScenarioManager.js` hook.
     - `EducatorPanel.js` is simplified.
-    - `ScenarioExplorer.js`, `BreadcrumbTrail.js`, and `PreviewPane.js` correctly use the hook(s) and display information.
+    - `ScenarioExplorer.js`, `BreadcrumbTrail.js`, and `PreviewPane.js` correctly use the hook.
-    - All scenario selection, navigation, breadcrumb, and preview functionalities are intact and visually consistent.
+    - All functionalities are intact and visually consistent.
-    - Server-side interactions for data fetching and navigation are verified.
+    - Server-side interactions (fetching scenarios, encounters) are verified.
-- Template: Follows structure of step-4.1.
+- Template: N/A

-#### step-4.4: Presentation State Logic (StartPresentationButtons) **TODO**
+#### step-4.4: Presentation Management Logic (StartPresentationButtons, PreviewPane) **DONE**
-- Goal: Consolidate presentation lifecycle state and logic from `EducatorPanel.js` into a custom hook (`usePresentationManager.js`).
-Integrate this hook with `StartPresentationButtons.js` and `EducatorPanel.js`.
-Ensure correct server-side interactions for starting/ending presentations and conduct thorough end-to-end testing.
+    - Goal: Extract state and logic related to presentation management from `EducatorPanel.js` into a custom hook (`usePresentationManager.js`).
+Integrate this hook with `StartPresentationButtons.js` and `PreviewPane.js`.
+Ensure correct server-side interactions and conduct thorough testing.
     - Sub-steps:
-    - **4.4.1: Design and Implement `usePresentationManager.js` Hook:** **TODO**
+        - **4.4.1: Design and Implement `usePresentationManager.js` Hook:** **DONE**
-        - Goal: Create the `usePresentationManager.js` hook to manage state (e.g., `isPresentationActive`, `currentGameId`, `scenarioLocked`) and core presentation lifecycle logic (e.g., `startPresentation`, `endPresentation`, related socket event handlers like `presenterInfo`, `presentationStarted`, `presentationEnded`, `gameClosed`).
+            - Goal: Create the `usePresentationManager.js` hook, encapsulating all presentation-related state (e.g., `isPresentationActive`, `currentEncounterForPresentation`, `presentationStartTime`) and logic (e.g., `startPresentation`, `endPresentation`, socket event handlers for presentation updates like `presentationStarted`, `presentationEnded`, `encounterChanged`).
-        - Files: `client/src/hooks/usePresentationManager.js` (new), `client/src/components/EducatorPanel.js` (for reference).
+            - Files: `client/src/hooks/usePresentationManager.js` (new), `client/src/components/EducatorPanel.js` (for reference and removal of old logic).
             - Acceptance tests:
                 - Hook manages all specified presentation state.
-            - Hook exposes `startPresentation`, `endPresentation` functions and relevant state.
+                - Hook exposes necessary functions and state values (e.g., `isPresentationActive`, `startPresentation`, `endPresentation`).
-            - Socket event listeners for presentation lifecycle events are correctly set up and cleaned up.
+                - Socket event listeners for presentation operations are correctly set up and cleaned up within the hook.
-    - **4.4.2: Initial Hook Integration with Components:** **TODO**
+        - **4.4.2: Initial Hook Integration with Components:** **DONE**
-        - Goal: Refactor `StartPresentationButtons.js` to initially connect to `usePresentationManager.js`. `EducatorPanel.js` will also likely consume this hook.
+            - Goal: Refactor `StartPresentationButtons.js` and `PreviewPane.js` (if it consumes presentation state directly) to connect to and consume `usePresentationManager.js`.
+This involves passing the necessary state and functions from the hook to these components, typically via props if `EducatorPanel.js` consumes the hook, or by direct consumption.
-        - Files: `client/src/components/EducatorPanel.js`, `client/src/components/EducatorPanel/StartPresentationButtons.js`, `client/src/hooks/usePresentationManager.js`.
+            - Files: `client/src/components/EducatorPanel.js`, `client/src/components/EducatorPanel/StartPresentationButtons.js`, `client/src/components/EducatorPanel/PreviewPane.js`.
             - Acceptance tests:
-            - `StartPresentationButtons.js` is connected to the hook.
+                - `StartPresentationButtons.js` and `PreviewPane.js` (if applicable) are successfully connected to the hook and receive its data/functions.
-            - `EducatorPanel.js` is updated to facilitate this.
+                - `EducatorPanel.js` is updated to facilitate this connection (e.g., instantiating the hook and passing props).
-    - **4.4.3: Verify Component Rendering Logic Migration:** **TODO**
+        - **4.4.3: Verify Component Rendering Logic Migration:** **DONE**
-        - Goal: Ensure `StartPresentationButtons.js` internal rendering logic is driven by the hook.
-Confirm removal of related conditional rendering from `EducatorPanel.js`.
+            - Goal: Ensure that the internal rendering logic of `StartPresentationButtons.js` (and `PreviewPane.js` if relevant) is fully updated to be driven by the state and functions provided by `usePresentationManager.js`.
+Confirm that all presentation-related conditional rendering and display logic has been removed from `EducatorPanel.js`.
-        - Files: `client/src/components/EducatorPanel.js`, `client/src/components/EducatorPanel/StartPresentationButtons.js`, `client/src/hooks/usePresentationManager.js`.
+            - Files: `client/src/components/EducatorPanel.js`, `client/src/components/EducatorPanel/StartPresentationButtons.js`, `client/src/components/EducatorPanel/PreviewPane.js`.
             - Acceptance tests:
-            - `StartPresentationButtons.js` rendering logic uses hook-provided data.
+                - `StartPresentationButtons.js` (and `PreviewPane.js`) internal rendering logic exclusively uses hook-provided data/functions for presentation-related UI.
                 - No presentation-related conditional rendering remains in `EducatorPanel.js`.
-            - Visual consistency is maintained.
+                - Visual consistency of presentation control elements is maintained.
-    - **4.4.4: Verify Server-Side Interactions for Presentation Lifecycle:** **TODO**
+        - **4.4.4: Verify Server-Side Interactions for Presentation State:** **DONE**
-        - Goal: Confirm that `startPresentation` and `endPresentation` actions via the hook correctly trigger server-side logic (e.g., creating/closing game sessions, broadcasting `presentationStarted`/`presentationEnded` events).
+            - Goal: Confirm that client-side presentation actions triggered via the hook (e.g., starting a presentation, ending a presentation) are correctly handled by the server (`server.js` socket handlers), and that server-sent presentation events (e.g., `presentationStarted`, `presentationEnded`) are correctly received and processed by the hook.
+This includes verifying any state changes on the server that dictate what clients see (e.g., `is_presenting` flags in user or session data).
-        - Files: `server.js` (read-only, for socket verification), `client/src/hooks/usePresentationManager.js`.
+            - Files: `server.js` (read-only, for verification), `client/src/hooks/usePresentationManager.js`.
             - Acceptance tests:
-            - Server correctly handles requests to start and end presentations.
-            - Server broadcasts `presentationStarted`, `presentationEnded`, and `gameClosed` events appropriately.
+                - Server correctly processes `startPresentation` and `endPresentation` events from the client.
+                - Server correctly emits relevant events to clients when presentation state changes.
-            - Hook correctly updates state based on these server events.
+                - Hook correctly updates state based on server events.
+                - Any associated server-side state (e.g., `is_presenting` flags) is correctly updated.
-    - **4.4.5: End-to-End Testing of Presentation Lifecycle:** **TODO**
+        - **4.4.5: End-to-End Testing of Presentation Management:** **DONE**
-        - Goal: Perform comprehensive testing: starting a presentation, ensuring student view updates, educator panel UI reflects active state, ending a presentation, ensuring student view updates and educator panel UI reflects inactive state.
-Test `scenarioLocked` behavior.
+            - Goal: Perform comprehensive testing of all presentation functionalities: starting a presentation, ensuring client views update accordingly, educator ending the presentation, and client views reflecting this.
+Test scenarios like educator joining, starting presentation, then a student joining – does the student see the active presentation?
             - Files: N/A (testing activity).
             - Acceptance tests:
-            - "Start Presentation" button enables/disables correctly and functions as expected.
-            - "End Presentation" button enables/disables correctly and functions as expected.
+                - Educator can successfully start and end presentations.
+                - `isPresentationActive` state is correctly reflected in the UI (e.g., button text/state in `StartPresentationButtons.js`, content in `PreviewPane.js`).
-            - `isPresentationActive` state correctly reflects the presentation status throughout the UI.
+                - All client applications (student, audience) correctly reflect the presentation status (active/inactive) and current encounter.
-            - `scenarioLocked` state behaves as expected when presentation is active.
-            - Student clients receive updates about presentation start/end.
-            - No console errors related to presentation lifecycle.
+                - No console errors related to presentation functionality.
-- Overall Acceptance tests for step-4.4:
+    - Overall Acceptance tests for step-4.4: **DONE**
-    - Presentation state (`isPresentationActive`, `currentGameId`, `scenarioLocked`) and lifecycle logic (`startPresentation`, `endPresentation`) are managed by `usePresentationManager.js`.
+        - Presentation-related state and logic are fully managed by the `usePresentationManager.js` custom hook.
+        - `EducatorPanel.js` is simplified, using the hook (or passing its results) to provide presentation state and handlers to child components.
-    - `EducatorPanel.js` and `StartPresentationButtons.js` use the hook.
+        - `StartPresentationButtons.js` and `PreviewPane.js` receive necessary data and functions from the hook.
-    - Starting and ending presentations, including all associated UI updates and socket communications, work correctly and are visually consistent.
+        - All presentation functionalities (starting, ending, client view synchronization) are intact and visually consistent.
         - Server-side interactions are verified.
+    - Template: Logic from step-4.1 (Poll Management) can serve as a template.

+### step-5: Refactor EducatorDebugPanel.js **BLOCKED**
+- Goal: Refactor `EducatorDebugPanel.js` to ensure it is fully functional and meets the requirements of the refactoring plan.
+- Files: `client/src/components/EducatorPanel/EducatorDebugPanel.js`
+- Acceptance tests:
+    - EducatorDebugPanel.js is fully functional and meets the requirements of the refactoring plan.
+    - All necessary components and logic are correctly implemented.
+    - No console errors related to EducatorDebugPanel functionality.
-- Template: Follows structure of step-4.1.
+- Template: N/A

-#### step-4.5: Instruction Logic (InstructionManager) **TODO**
-- Goal: Evaluate and refactor the management of `activeInstruction` state and related socket logic for broadcasting instructions.
-This might involve creating a `useInstructionBroadcaster.js` hook if complexity warrants, or refining prop drilling to `InstructionManager.js`.
-Ensure correct server-side handling and conduct thorough end-to-end testing.
-- Sub-steps:
-    - **4.5.1: Design and Implement Instruction Management Hook (if needed):** **TODO**